-This study will be conducted over 1 year with monthly or bimonthly sampling events to accommodate seasonal effects and varying lake levels.
-Also, the study will be repeated every 5 years to capture potential changes in lake's water quality and to update or recommend changes in the baseline monitoring program.
-Collocated water, sediment, and brine shrimp samples will be collected.
+This study will be conducted over 1 year with monthly sampling events to accommodate seasonal effects and varying lake levels.
+Also, the study will be repeated every 5 years to capture potential changes in the lake's water quality and to update or recommend changes to the BSP.
+Collocated water and brine shrimp samples will be collected.
 All sampling and analysis will be completed per the most current and accepted SOPs and QAPP (these documents may be updated per the recommended round robin studies discussed previously).
 It should be noted that a round robin cannot be conducted on all measured variables and characteristics.
 However, results obtained and lessons learned from existing round robin studies will be referenced as needed.

-3.5.5 Variables and Characteristics to be Measured
+5.4.4 Variables and Characteristics to be Measured